-Are you planning to transfer to WSU Tri-Cities in Fall 2019?
+Are you planning to transfer to WSU Tri-Cities for the fall semester?
 Why not come early for a summer course or two?
 The first summer session courses begin in early May, but students transferring from schools on the quarter system usually register for WSU Tri-Cities courses beginning in the Late 6-Week session of summer which will begin in mid-June.
 An Admissions Counselor will be happy to help you with your application.

 Tuition is due on the first day of class; assessment of late fees for unpaid tuition will begin on the dates listed.
 Fees are cumulative; accounts will be assessed a fee on each deadline that the balance remains unpaid.